THE REBEL

 It's a high-pitched trilling falsetto.

-It's the yip of a dog in flight.
+the yip of a dog in flight.

 It's the scream of a wounded panther.